 Ménerbes is once of France's prized "perched villages" or villages-perchés; the village is spread out on the top of a hill that rises from a valley of agricultural fields, vineyards (from which the celebrated Côtes du Luberon is produced), and cherry orchards.
 In the spring it's gorgeous, and in the fall, it is still quite colorful.

-In the center of town is the Place de la Mairie, surrounded by 16th and 17th century buildings--and a little further on is the Place de l'Horloge, where you'll find a wine, truffle and olive oil education facility called Maison de la Truffe et du Vin du Luberon; in summer there's a small cafe/restaurant inside where you can taste these things.
-Between Christmas and new years a truffle fair is held here.
+At one end of the village is Ménerbes' 16th-century castle.
+In the center of town is the Place de la Mairie, surrounded by 16th- and 17th-century buildings—and a little further on is the Place de l'Horloge, where you'll find a wine, truffle, and olive oil education facility called Maison de la Truffe et du Vin du Luberon.
+In the summer, there's a small cafe/restaurant where you can taste these items.
+Between Christmas and New Year's it hosts a truffle fair.

-Menerbes isn't awash in hotels.
+Ménerbes isn't awash in hotels.

 Did Peter Mayle Ruin Menerbes?

 So, don't hesitate to visit this Luberon landmark.
-Mayle has moved to Lourmarin.